-What Can a Handyman Do in Indianapolis city, Indiana?
+What Can a Handyman Do Without a License in Indianapolis city, Indiana?

 Indiana does not issue a single statewide “general contractor/handyman license.”
 Instead, contractor/handyman rules are primarily local (city/county) and trade-specific (electrical/plumbing/HVAC are regulated through permits and local licensing).
 In Indianapolis (Marion County), most handyman-type work can be done without a state contractor license, but you may need local permits and you cannot perform regulated trade work (electrical/plumbing/HVAC) without the proper local licensing/permits.